ginnigarg/Pitch-Perfect/Readme.md

 - Swift 4

 ## Theory
-- This App is a Public ChatRoom App where Users Sign in after registering using their Email IDs and could chat with people all across Globe.
+- The main objective of this project was to record the audio of the user and then play it again with different frequency, pitch and speed.
+- It used the AVFoundation library of swift.
-- It uses Firebase for Networking and Database Support.
+- It was build for iOS devices.

 ## How To Run It
 - Download this Project on your Mac